-May 19, 2025 230411-01
+May 19, 2025 230411-02

 Steve Puleo, Planning Director Town of Windham 8 School Road Windham, Maine 04062

 sjpuleo@windhammaine.us

 Sketch Plan for Site Plan Review

-Franklin Drive Multi-family Development - New Gen Estates, LLC
+Franklin Drive Solar, Windham - New Gen Estates, LLC

-Tax Map/Lot: 18/26-2
+Tax Map/Lot: 18/26-2-A

 Dear Steve:

-On behalf of New Gen Estates, LLC, Sebago Technics, Inc. is pleased to submit the enclosed Sketch Plan Application for Site Plan Review, concept plan, and associated exhibits for a proposed multi-family development located off Franklin Drive.
-The proposed development is located just east of the terminus of Franklin Drive on lot 2 of the recently formed Franklin Drive Subdivision on the parcel identified on the Town of Windham Tax Map 18 as Lot 26-2.
-The project site is approximately 7.88 acres in size and consists of mainly undeveloped area with an existing trail through the property.
+On behalf of New Gen Estates, LLC, Sebago Technics, Inc. is pleased to submit the enclosed Sketch Plan Application, concept plan, and associated exhibits for a proposed solar array located off Franklin Drive.
+The proposed development is located east of the terminus of Franklin Drive on a lot 3 of the recently approved Frankin Drive Subdivision on the Town of Windham Tax Map 18 as Lot 26-2-A. The lot is approximately 23.8 acres in size and consists of mainly undeveloped area with an existing trail through the middle of the property.
 The subject parcel is located in Windham's Commercial 1 (C-1) zoning district.
-Access to the development will come from the previously permitted right-of-way extension from Franklin Drive.
-The development will feature two buildings, each having an approximately 28,000 square foot footprint and containing 153 units.
-The buildings will feature a mixture of 1-bedroom and 2-bedroom units across 5 floors.
-Additional improvements across the lot will include associated parking, landscaping, and stormwater infrastructure.
-The proposed parking area will include 390 spaces, including 12 ADA spaces.
-The development has been designed to meet the standards of the Commercial 1 (C-1) zoning district and individual performance standards applicable to the development.
-As part of the Franklin Drive Subdivision, a request was made to the Town to release an existing access easement over the property from Franklin Drive to the natural area to the north of the property.
-As part of this subdivision, a new access easement and trail from the Franklin Drive Extension will be provided as determined upon coordination with the town planning department and town staff.
-In addition, the development will be designed to meet the standards of the Commercial District 1 (C-1) and the individual performance standards of proposed uses including buffers.
+Access to the project site will be provided from the permitted right-of-way extension from Franklin Drive.
+The proposed development will include a 425 kW DC solar array comprised of 640 modules.
+A proposed gravel access drive runs through the center of the array for construction and maintenance access.
+The entire array will be secured with an 8-foot-tall security fence with an access gate for ingress and egress.
+The project site is located on a plateau between wetlands delineated to the north and south of the site.
+Additionally, a significant vernal pool was located approximately 200 feet to the south of the site.
+No impacts are proposed to the on-site wetlands.
+Additionally, no development is proposed within the 100-foot setback from the significant vernal pool.
+A small area of development will occur within the 250-foot setback of the significant vernal pool.
+The proposed development will be well under the 25% development allowed within the 250 foot setback.

-We look forward to discussing this project with the Town Planning Board and Staff at the upcoming meetings.
+We look forward to discussing this project with the Town Staff at the upcoming meetings.
 Please feel free to contact us if additional information is needed.
 Thank you for your time and consideration related to this project.

 Sincerely,

 SEBAGO TECHNICS, INC.